elwizard33/Cyberpanel-Server-Wizard-Cleanup/docs/faq.md

 ## 9. How can I suppress or filter noisy findings?

-Currently you can post-process JSON output or set `AI_WIZARD_SEVERITY_FILTER` (future expansion may provide ignore patterns or policy YAML).
+Currently you can post-process JSON output or set `CYBERZARD_SEVERITY_FILTER` (future expansion may provide ignore patterns or policy YAML).
 Contributions welcome.

 ## 10. What does a high or critical severity imply?